African Radical Political Economy Working Group

-The primary aim of the IIPPE Africa Working Group is to promote intellectual and practical exchange between scholars and activists of African political economy, and those in other IIPPE working groups.
+The primary aim of the IIPPE African Radical Political Economy Working Group is to promote intellectual and practical exchange between scholars and activists of African political economy, and those in other IIPPE working groups.
 Many of the most pressing questions and themes concerning Africa’s political economies – including land reform, the politics of resources, the influence of IFIs and econometric methodologies in development policy and academia, the relationship between state, capital and labour, financialisation and the changing and continuous nature of capitalist transformation – open up channels for comparison with other processes and regions.
 At the same time, the continent’s modern histories of decolonisation and ill-conceived boundaries, structural adjustment, militarisation and the struggle for sovereignty over currencies and economic policy more generally, have created particular regional dynamics that merit an area focus.

-The Africa working group is supported by the Review of African Political Economy, whose contributions are based on politically engaged scholarship from a range of disciplines.
+This IIPPE working group is supported by the Review of African Political Economy, whose contributions are based on politically engaged scholarship from a range of disciplines.
 This journal pays particular attention to the political economy of inequality, exploitation, oppression, and to struggles against them, whether driven by global forces or local ones such as class, race, community and gender.
 It sustains a critical analysis of the nature of power and the state in Africa in the context of capitalist globalisation.

-In summary, the Africa WG’s aims are:
+In summary, the aims of this working group are:

 - To organise activities that promote dialogue between Africa-based scholars/ scholars of Africa, and those who share an interest in radical approaches to political economy, acknowledging the power dynamics in capitalism and often with a critical Marxist perspective.

-L’objectif principal du groupe de travail Afrique de l’IIPPE est de promouvoir les échanges, intellectuels et pratiques, entre chercheurs travaillant sur l‘économie politique africaine, activistes et les autres groupes de travail de l’IIPPE.
+L’objectif principal du groupe de travail Economie Politique Radicale de l’Afrique de IIPPE est de promouvoir les échanges, intellectuels et pratiques, entre chercheurs travaillant sur l‘économie politique africaine, activistes et les autres groupes de travail de l’IIPPE.
 De nombreux thèmes et questions parmi les plus pressants touchant à l’économie politique africaine – notamment la réforme foncière, la politique des ressources, l’influence des institutions financières internationales et des méthodologies économétriques sur les politiques de développement et le milieu universitaire, la relation entre l’Etat, le capital et le travail, la financiarisation et les modalités de transformation du capitalisme entre continuités et discontinuités, ouvrent la voie à des comparaisons avec d’autres processus et d’autres régions.
 Dans le même temps, l’histoire moderne de la décolonisation du continent et de ses frontières, l’ajustement structurel, la militarisation et les luttes de souveraineté pour la maîtrise de la monnaie et de la politique économique ont mis en branle des dynamiques proprement régionales qui méritent une analyse spécifique.

 Le groupe de travail Afrique est appuyé par la Review of African Political Economy, dont les contributions relèvent d’une recherche académique politiquement engagée et interdisciplinaire.
 Ce journal accorde une attention particulière à l’économie politique des inégalités, de l’exploitation et de l’oppression et des luttes menées contre ces phénomènes, à l’échelle locale comme internationale, sur la base de la classe sociale, de la race, de la communauté ou du genre.
 Il encourage une analyse critique de la nature du pouvoir et de l’Etat en Afrique dans le contexte de la globalisation capitaliste.